boardfish/dissertation/contents/3-design.md

 interfering with my work.
 This would be another situation in which I would choose to compromise, as will be explained.

-Again, my time at UKCloud drew me in the direction of Keycloak and its Red Hat-supported twin, Red Hat SSO.
+Again, my year in industry drew me in the direction of Keycloak and its Red Hat-supported twin, Red Hat SSO.
 Both are OAuth authentication platforms, and have provisions for setting policies and permissions and creating groups.
 Red Hat SSO was running in production at UKCloud while I was there, and I personally